tuminoid/kisakone/doc/upgrade/upgrade_to_20140415.md

 =======================================

 A new config option `$settings['EMAIL_ENABLED'] = true;` has been added to `config_site.php.sample`.
-If it is not present, any email will not be sent.
-Set it to `true` to enable email sending again.
+You need to add it to your `config_site.php` by hand.
+If it is not present, any email will NOT be sent.
+You may also set it to `false` to explicitly disable email sending.